DecSmith42/atom/docs/parameters.md

 ## `ParamDefinitionAttribute`

 The `[ParamDefinition]` attribute is how you declare a standard parameter in your Atom build.
-You apply this attribute to properties within your build definition interfaces.
+You apply this attribute to properties within your build definition class or interfaces.

 **When to use it:**